-I provide training and consulting in Project-Based Learning, Online/Blended Learning, Educational Technology, and School Leadership.
+I provide training and consulting in Project-Based Learning, Online/Blended Learning, Educational Technology, and Student-centered School Leadership.
 I have worked with schools and organizations all over the world.
 I present about PBL and e-Learning at major international, national and regional conferences, including ISTE, NAIS, OESIS, NWAIS, among others.
 I have received numerous teaching awards, including recognition as “Most Inspirational Teacher” by the Mayor of Los Angeles six times.
 My work has been featured on National Public Radio, Edutopia, and in several recent books.
-In October 2016, I was given the annual Friends of the Muslim Educational Trust Award for my work creating shared online learning opportunities between my students and the muslim community in the Pacific Northwest (co-awarded with the Mayor of Portland, the World Affairs Council, and the Director of Refugee Resettlement for Catholic Charities).
+I was given the annual Friends of the Muslim Educational Trust Award in 2016 for envisioning and designing shared blended-online learning opportunities between students at an Episcopal independent school and students from the muslim community in the Pacific Northwest.

 As an experienced leader in private-independent schools, I have been at the forefront of school decision-making on all issues related to academic and co-curricular programs.
 I am considered a master department chair, and I lead the ISM training program for new private-independent school department chairs.
 I have led numerous school improvement initiatives, including teams and task forces on progressive, learner-centered and 21st Century learning, online/blended learning, and on assessment.
 I have chaired an accreditation process, run athletic programs and academic departments, directed a large 12th grade retreat program, and in 2011 I co-founded EdCampPDX in Portland, Oregon.

 I have completed the NAIS School Leadership Institute, and taken numerous courses in leadership, including ISM’s course on theory of private-independent school management.
 Currently I lead a PK-12 department and teach courses in History and Government in Portland.